-An email will be sent to your personal account with instructions on how to get into your accounts, and a second one containing your password.
-Before accessing any application, you need to reset the default password (combination of your three initials and your date of birth).
-Passwords expire every 90 days.
-Change your password at the beginning of each term You cannot use the same or an old password.
-Your password cannot have your name, last name or Windows ID.
-Your password must be more than 8 characters and contain at least a number, uppercase and lowercase characters.
+An email will be sent to your personal account with instructions on how to get into your accounts, and a second email that contain your password.
+Before accessing any application, you need to reset the default password.
+The following are the password requirements you'll need to follow when changing your initial password:

+- At least 8 characters long

+- Must have a number

+- Must contain upper AND lower-case letters

+• It CANNOT contain part of your name, last name, or username

+Passwords expire every 90 days, and its best practice to change your password at the beginning of each term.
+You cannot use the same or an old password.
 Current BJC employees do not need to change their password.